eriknovak/model-ner-transformers/README.md

 # 📜 Named Entity Recognition

-This repository contains the code to build a named entity recognition model using 🤗 huggingface, pytorch, pytorch lightning.
+This repository contains the code to build a named entity recognition model using 🤗 huggingface, pytorch, and pytorch lightning.

 ## ☑️ Requirements